convertir-imagenes-a-wepb-con-cwebp-cli

 -mt, --multithreadUses multiple threads for encoding if possible.

-Recursive Conversion (-r or --recursive) This option allows you to traverse a complete directory and convert all JPG and PNG images to WebP.
+Recursive Conversion (-r or --recursive) This option allows you to traverse an entire directory and convert all JPG and PNG images to WebP.

-Multithreaded Compression (-mt or --multithread) If your system has multiple cores, you can speed up the conversion using the multithreading option.
+Multithreaded Compression (-mt or --multithread) If your system has multiple cores, you can speed up the conversion by using the multithread option.

 Compression Quality (-q or --quality)

 You can specify a value between 0 and 100 to adjust the quality of the WebP image.
-A lower value reduces the file size but also the quality.
+A lower value reduces file size but also quality.
 The default value is 75.

 Lossless Compression (--lossless): If you want to maintain the original quality without any loss, you can use the --lossless option.

 There are many more options available.
-Check the official documentation for more information.
+Consult the official documentation for more information.

 Complete Usage Example